 Katerina is the Education Manager for the NHLI, leading the administration for undergraduate (UG), postgraduate taught (PGT) and postgraduate research (PGR) programmes.
 Her remit includes such areas as the education strategy for the Institute, education portfolio development and expansion, assessment, all aspects of quality assurance, operations monitoring, staff recruitment and development.

 Katerina holds a PhD in English Literature from the University of Birmingham, a BA in Applied Linguistics and English Literature from the Aristotle University of Thessaloniki, Greece and has completed a number of professional development courses.

-Katerina has worked in education for the past twenty-six years; she held managerial roles at King's College London and London Business School, before joining Imperial College London in October 2019.
+Katerina has worked in education for the past twenty-eight years; she held managerial roles at King's College London and London Business School, before joining Imperial College London in October 2019.

 Koutsantoni, Katerina (2009) Virginia Woolf's Common Reader.
 Farnham, Surrey: Ashgate